 It controls many kinds of insects which include caterpillars, leafminers, codling moths, tent caterpillars, gypsy moths, thrips, borers, fire ants, and more.

 The application process of this spray is super easy.
-There is an instruction labeled on the back of it.
+There is an instruction label on the back of it.
 Also, it can be used in multiple ways like with a trigger sprayer, hand-held, backpack, or hose-end Sprayers.

 This sprayer is made for organic gardening.
 There is an ingredient activated in this insecticide which is called spinosad.
 It is the newest addition to organic agricultural chemicals and it is approved for organic gardening.
 It is totally safe around people and pets.